 Recent Public Speaking:

-"Healthy Forests and Districts", Colorado Special District Association annual conference, Keystone, September 2017
+"Healthy Forests and Districts", Special District Association of Colorado 2017 annual conference.

-"West Slope Water Diplomacy - What Does the Future Hold?", Colorado Foundation for Water Education and Colorado Special District Association, Parachute, July, 2017
+"West Slope Water Diplomacy - What Does the Future Hold?", Colorado Foundation for Water Education & Special District Association of Colorado.

-“Local Land Use and Water Planning” – Colorado Municipal League annual conference, June, 2016
+“Local Land Use and Water Planning” – Colorado Municipal League 2016 annual conference

 International faculty team member of the National Conference of State Legislatures’ International Program, sponsored by the U.S. State Department, to present workshops on legislative effectiveness, governmental transparency and accountability, and constituent relations with provincial parliamentarian legislators and officials in Algeria (2009), South Africa (2011), Mozambique (2013), and India (2015).